anksu2024/SimpleDHT/README.md

 NOTE: FYR the project specifications (Resources) and Test Scripts are also provided in the Respective Folders

-8 STEPS TO REALIZE THIS PROJECT:
+8 SIMPLE STEPS TO REALIZE THIS PROJECT:

 1) Set present working directory as "Test Scripts" directory.